JL-Young/CSE185_Proj/README.md

 ## Basic usage

-There are two functions you can run wihtin `tsKNEE`- `tsKNEE` and `tsKNEE_plot`.
+There are two functions you can run within `tsKNEE`- `tsKNEE` and `tsKNEE_plot`.
 The only required parameters for both functions is an anndata object.
 See Data Processing section for more information on the anndata object.

 The basic usage of `tsKNEE` is:
 ```